ToAmano/MLWC/README.md

 ## Features

-- **interfaced with DFT packages**, including CPMD and Quantum Espresso.
+- **Interfaced with DFT packages**, including CPMD and Quantum Espresso.
-- **implements the chemical bond-based approach**, enabling high accuracy on finite and extended, small and large molecular systems.
+- **Implements the chemical bond-based approach**, enabling high accuracy on finite and extended, small and large molecular systems.
-- **implements openMP and GPU supports**, making it highly efficient for high-performance parallel and distributed computing.
+- **Implements openMP and GPU supports**, making it highly efficient for high-performance parallel and distributed computing.
-- **scripted using Pytorch**, allowing for fast training with python and prediction with C++.
+- **Scripted using Pytorch**, allowing for fast training with python and prediction with C++.
-- **various post processing tools**, facilitating deep analysis into the systems.
+- **Various post-processing tools**, facilitating deep analysis into the systems.

 ## Command lines